bharath2408/react-ecommerce-website/README.md

-## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._

 ## Development setup

-Describe how to install all development dependencies and how to run an automated test-suite of some kind.
-Potentially do this for multiple platforms.
+Describe how to install all development dependencies and virtual environment setup dependencies for frontend:

-dependencies for frontend:

 ```sh